 If the colony is situated like the once pictured below, it is pretty easy.
 You spray the bees a little bit more aggressively with the sugar syrup and then use the bee brush to sweep them into the box.
 The only difference is here you would place a stick or stick like object in the box on a diagonal to give the bees something to hold onto.
 This also makes it easier to shake the bees into your hive later.

 I have not provided details about extraction of bee colonies from homes, roofs, sidings, chimneys or other manmade structures.
+Visit Website to get the best siding work done for your home.
 In most cases, these take a day or two and can be very tedious and involve using a bee vacuum.
 There are a few different videos of home extractions on the internet that can show you some of the basics on extracting colonies from these structures.

 When you are placing the swarm into your equipment it is best to remove a few frames to allow for the space of the swarm as mentioned above in getting your apiary ready.
 You can go back a few hours later to add the other frames back to the hive.
 It is best to put the bees on to foundation as swarms are great at drawing out wax in a new space.
 Spray the inside of the hive and the frames with sugar syrup before installing the bees.
 I will also put a frame of sealed and unsealed brood, two empty frames and one frame of honey in with newly captured swarms.
 This prevents the bees from absconding, but allows for possible contaminants.
 Other people will put queen excluders below the bottom hive body to prevent absconding until they are established.
 Once the colony is established with brood it is safe to take out the excluder.
 It is important to feed swarms sugar syrup, this also helps prevents absconding and promotes build-up.
 Below are some other pictures from swarms and a feral colony.